JayZenith/Review-Application/README.md

 1. Installation: `npm install` within client and server directories

-2. In the server directory, you can run: `npm start`
+2. In the server directory, you can run: `npm run start`

-3. In the client directory, you can run: `npm start`
+3. In the client directory, you can run: `npm run start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.